 - Bring Survival Gear

 If you are going into the woods alone, then you need to bring survival gear with you.
-Bring a knife, some matches, a fire steel, a thermal blanket, some cord, a whistle, a compass, a signaling mirror, and some purifying tablets.
+Bring a knife, some matches, a fire steel or magnesium fire starter, a thermal blanket, some cord, a whistle, a compass, a signaling mirror, and some purifying tablets.
 It may not seem like much, but it may just make the difference between life and death.

 - Get Oriented